 Viva Padilla is a poet and the founding editor of Dryland, an independent print literary journal founded in South Central Los Angeles and of Hombre Lobo.
 She is a first-generation Chicana, a daughter of immigrants who crossed the border from Colima, Mexico.
 She is currently working on a bilingual poetry collection.

 She’s been an invited speaker at Cal State Dominguez Hills, Cal State Fullerton, and Casa de las Americas in Havana, Cuba (2019 & 2020).
 Viva’s work has been featured in the L.A.
-Times, The Acentos Review, Cultural Weekly, PANK, wearemitú and others.
+Times, PBS, The Acentos Review, Cultural Weekly, PANK, SAND Berlin, Exposition Review, and wearemitú.
 Her writing was recently featured in Every.
 Thing.
 Changes. a summer art exhibition by L.A.
 Forum for Architecture and Urban Design, L.A.
-Poets in Place by The Autry Museum, and As Of Late a San Francisco anthology that donates proceeds to an indigenous women-led land trust, among others.
-Forthcoming work includes international published writing in SAND Berlin, Exposition Review, and her first poetry collection.
+Poets in Place by The Autry Museum, and XLA Poets, an anthology of Los Angeles poetas .
+Forthcoming work includes her first poetry collection.

 Viva is a first-generation Chicana, a daughter of immigrants who crossed the border from Colima, Mexico.
-She comes from two generations of mariachis; her grandfather Jose Padilla had a mariachi group in the early 1930s and her father Roberto Ureña (R.I.P.) was a recording artist (and also ran his own mariachi record label, Discos AP, in his own right) under Mexicuba Records (now defunct) in the 1970s.
-She dedicates her work to the memory of her grandmother Magdalena Padilla (R.I.P.), who as a young woman dreamt of becoming a writer, of her father, and the sacrifice made by both of her parents.
+She dedicates her work to the memory of her grandmother Magdalena Padilla (R.I.P.), who as a young woman dreamt of becoming a writer and the sacrifice made by both of her parents.

-She currently works at Tia Chucha Press and lives on the Eastside in Los Angeles.
-She digs chilaquiles, liquor (mezcal, guiskey, tequila), traveling solita, and Mexican/Xicanx music history.
+She currently works at Re: Arte Centro Literario and lives on the Eastside in Los Angeles.
+She digs chilaquiles, liquor, traveling solita, books on architecture, spooky stories and Mexican music history.